kamilburda/batcher/docs/sections/Examples.md

 Yes!
 You may apply any GIMP filter or plug-in:
 1. Select `Add Action... → Add Custom Action...`
-2. Find `gimp-drawable-brightness-contrast` in the procedure browser.
+2. Find `gimp-drawable-brightness-contrast` in the action browser.
 3. Adjust the options as desired.
-4. Select `Add` to add the procedure.
+4. Select `Add` to add the action.

 ## How can I insert watermarks?